This section explains the different drugs that are available to fight secondary breast cancer.

 Your oncologist will recommend the anticancer treatments for you that are most likely to:

 - Stop your cancer growing

 - Have fewest side effects, or have more manageable side effects

 Your oncologist will discuss potential treatment options with you.
 They will explain the risks and benefits of each drug, so you can plan your treatment together.
 It is common to have a sequence of different treatments for secondary breast cancer.

 You will receive each drug for as long as it works well.
 At the point when your cancer begins to grow again despite treatment, your oncologist will recommend swapping to a different drug.

-Click on the type of breast cancer you have in the tabs below to see a summary of the anticancer drugs that might be suitable for you.
+Select the type of breast cance you have from the tabs to see a summary of the anticancer drugs that might be suitable for you.

 If you don’t know which type of breast cancer you have, you can check this with your oncologist, clinical nurse specialist or another member of your treatment team.
 You can also browse through, but be aware that not all treatments may be suitable for you.